Monthly Archives: June 2010

 In addition, among the many laws that come into play in this situation there are two key federal statutes that cover cultural heritage and archaeological resources:

 1. The Park System Resource Protection Act.
 The National Park Service has responsibility for on-land and undersea cultural heritage sites that are on federal park land, pursuant to the Public Law 101-337, Park System Resource Protection Act (Title 16 U.S.C.19jj).
-This is the principal statute ...(MORE ...)
+This is the principal statute that requires the Secretary of the Interior ...(MORE ...)

 “Trophy Hunters With Their Eyes on Interiors” is a puff piece that glorifies adventurous exploits in search of the “ultimate” authentic-looking old objects.
 The story advertises and promotes architects, designers and contractors, and justifies their if-you-have-to-ask-you-can’t-afford-them fees.
 Instead, the Times could have told its readers and trophy hunters alike a cautionary tale, which would be much more useful to everyone.